 Applicant, W. James Gooding III, on behalf of the Owner, Golden Ocala Equestrian Land, L.L.C., has filed a Large-Scale Future Land Use Map Series (FLUMS) amendment application to change the land use designation of a total ±250.86-acre land.
 The applicant seeks to change the Future Land Use designation from Low Residential (LR) to World Equestrian Center (WEC) land use.
 The intention of this Large-Scale FLUMS amendment is to be able to expand WEC land use and include sport facilities in the development (see Attachment A).
-The proposed sports related uses will include an indoor arena, outdoor fields for baseball, soccer, softball, football or polo uses, a sports entertainment venue area, parking, seating, etc. There are three concurrent applications: 25-L01 Comprehensive Plan Large-scale Text Amendment, 25-DM01 Developers Agreement, and 250606ZP PUD Amendment.
+The proposed uses will include an indoor/outdoor sports/event/expo facilities to include outdoor fields for baseball, soccer, softball, football or polo uses, sports entertainment/expo venue areas, parking, along with supporting services.
+There are three other concurrent applications: 25-L01 Comprehensive Plan Large-scale Text Amendment, 250606ZP PUD Amendment, and 25-DM01 Developers Agreement, and this Amendment is not approved, this Amendment will not be eligible for approval as requested.
 Figure 1, below, is an aerial photograph showing the general location of the subject property.